 The School of Continuing and Professional Studies (SCPS) offers a variety of academic degree programs at the undergraduate and graduate level for adults.
-The SCPS delivers its programming at multiple locations including the Elizabethtown main campus, in Harrisburg at the Dixon University Center, in Lancaster at College Square on Harrisburg Pike, at HACC Lancaster Campus, the IU13 Conference and Training Center on New Holland Pike, in York on St. Charles Way, and online.
+The SCPS delivers its programming at multiple locations including the Elizabethtown main campus, in Harrisburg at the Dixon University Center, in Lancaster at College Square on Harrisburg Pike, at HACC Lancaster Campus, the IU13 Conference and Training Center on New Holland Pike, and online.